Carmine Zoccali: Education

 He received his education in medicine from the Sapienza University of Rome where he graduated in 1971.
-He then specialized in Nephrology at University of Pisa.
-His nephrology mentor was professor Quirino Maggiore, the investigator that in the sixties proposed a special low protein diet (the Giovannetti-Maggiore diet) for the control of uremic symptoms and invented cold-dialysis in the early eighties.
-Dr Zoccali was trained in clinical research in hypertension at the Medical Research Council (MRC) BP Unit in Glasgow (1981-1982) and Epidemiology and Biostatistics at the Erasmus University Rotterdam where he attended several Erasmus Summer School courses in 1989-1993.
+He then specialized in Nephrology at the University of Pisa.
+His nephrology mentor was Professor Quirino Maggiore, the investigator that in the sixties proposed a special low-protein diet (the Giovannetti-Maggiore diet) for the control of uremic symptoms and invented cold-dialysis in the early eighties.
+Dr Zoccali was trained in clinical research in hypertension at the Medical Research Council (MRC) BP Unit in Glasgow (1981-1982) and in Epidemiology and Biostatistics at the Erasmus University Rotterdam where he attended several Erasmus Summer School courses in 1989–1993.